 - the absences are due to Crown service or compelling occupational or compassionate reasons.

-For final year absences over 180 days, provided the residence requirement across the whole qualifying period is met, discretion may be exercised if the applicant can demonstrate that they have made the UK their home.
+For final year absences of over 180 days, provided that the residence requirement across the whole qualifying period is met, discretion may be exercised if the applicant can demonstrate that they have made the UK their home.
 If the applicant has not met the residence requirement across the whole qualifying period, discretion will only be exercised if there are exceptional circumstances.

-How we can help
+Naturalisation: How our Immigration Solicitors can help

 When applying to naturalise as a British citizen, particularly when doing so at the discretion of the Home Office, it is important to provide detailed evidence of your ties to the UK and your intention to live here in the future.